 - For telehealth services rendered from January 27, 2020, through June 30, 2020: Include modifier 95 and modifier CG

 - For telehealth services rendered between July 1, 2020, and the end of the COVID-19 public health emergency: Use the RHC/FQHC-specific G code, G2025

 Claims will be paid according to CMS reimbursement guidelines for each time period.
-Note: FQHCs and RHCs are required, per Medicare, to waive cost-sharing for COVID-19 testing, including telehealth.
-RHCs and FQHCs must include the modifier “CS” on the service line for these services.
+Note: FQHCs and RHCs are required, per Medicare, to waive cost-sharing for COVID-19 services, including telehealth.
+RHCs and FQHCs may also include the modifier “CS” on the service line for these services.